 In the pop-up that appears in "Range" choose "Customize" and use the calendar to select the date range for your historical data.

 Click the "Generate" button.
 You'll notice your request appear in the submission list - when your data is ready you will be sent an email containing a link to download it.

-💡 You may have to download multiple files as Binance has a limit of three months worth of data per CSV.
+💡 You may have to download multiple files as Binance has a limit of three months of data per CSV.
 They are also restrictive with the number of files you can download, so you may be unable to complete this process in one session.
 Be sure to leave yourself plenty of time when filing your tax return!

-When you receive your data head back to Recap.
+So, when you receive your data head back to Recap.
 In the Accounts page hover over the settings cog on your Binance card, then click "Manage Statements".

 The Binance Statement Manager will open.
 Here you can see all the files you have already uploaded and add more.

 Click "Browse" to locate your CSV and then click "Import".
 The modal will close taking you back to Accounts where you will see your data is loading; this may take some time depending on the number of transactions.